scala/improvement-proposals/content/unroll-default-arguments.md

 we want to avoid, even if our artifact version constraints mean it should technically never get called.

+### Hiding Generated Forwarder Methods

+As the generated forwarder methods are intended only for binary compatibility purposes, we should generally hide them: IDEs, downstream compilers, ScalaDoc, etc. should behave as if the generated methods do not exist.

+This is done in two different ways:

+1. In Scala 2, we generate the methods in a post-`pickler` phase.
+This ensures they do not appear in the scala signature, and thus are not exposed to downstream tooling

+2. In Scala 3, the generated methods are flagged as `Invisible`

 ## Limitations

 ### Only the one parameter list of multi-parameter list methods can be `@unroll`ed.